 Every member of our family loved the trip.
 The scenery was incredible, our leaders were amazing, and we thoroughly enjoyed our fellow campers.
 I could not have imagined the uniqueness of hoodoos in Bryce, the awesome expanse of the Grand Canyon or the rugged beauty of Zion.
 Backroads provided the perfect way to see them.- Fort Myers, FL

-Our trip was simply fantastic!
-The accommodations were great and I had NEVER tent-camped before this trip.
-The food was out of this world.
-I never would have guessed that we'd eat that well on a camping trip.
-Our leaders were second to none!
-I can't say enough about it, we really had the time of our lives.
-I was awed by the beauty of the Southwest.- Jefferson, MD
+Our trip was simply fantastic.
+The accommodations were great (and I had NEVER tent-camped before!), the food was out of this world (I never would have guessed that we would eat that well on a camping trip!), and our leaders were second to none.
+I can't say enough about it; we had the time of our lives!
+I was awed by the beauty of the Southwest as well as the top-notch service we received from Backroads.- Jefferson, MD

 Bryce Canyon National Park, Utah (1 night) Set in a pine forest, just a short hike from the rim of Bryce Canyon.